Larsende/Agility2020-AS3/class1/module1/module08.rst

 **Exercise 3 - Deploy, Change and Delete Apps via App Templates on BIG-IQ**

 #.
 Open the ``Upload App Template to BIG-IQ`` request.
 Note that this this request was taken from https://github.com/f5devcentral/f5-big-iq.

 #.
 Click on the ``Body`` section of the POST Request.
-The body will look like the following:
+The body will look like the following

     .. code-block:: json
         :linenos:
         {
             "description": "For load balancing an HTTP application on port 80.", "name": "AS3-F5-HTTP-lb-template-big-iq-default-v1",
-            "published": false,
+            "published": true,
             "isUICompatible": true,
             "tenant": {
                 "name": "",